 Since the plan was adopted in early 2010, new developments have occurred on all three fronts.
-First, the supply-side impacts of shale gas have continued unfolding, causing market prices for natural gas to remain at lower than previously expected levels (see Narrative C).
-Second, while momentum to impose federal carbon taxes or other regulatory mechanisms to reduce greenhouse gas emissions has slowed, other forces appear to be helping to at least partially accomplish overall GHG-reduction goals (see Narrative 4).
-Third, renewable resource development in the

-Northwest has exceeded pace shown in the plan, adding new generating resources whose output is subject to variability.
+First, the supply-side impacts of shale gas continue to unfold, causing market prices for natural gas to remain at lower than expected levels.
+Second, while momentum to impose federal carbon taxes or other regulatory mechanisms to reduce greenhouse gas emissions has slowed, other forces appear to be helping to at least partially accomplish overall GHG-reduction goals.
+Third, renewable resource development has exceeded expectations, adding new generating resources whose output is subject to variability.

-The development of large amounts of new renewable resources that have low or zero variable operating costs also appears to be affecting the fundamental nature of wholesale power markets.
-Because the Northwest already has large supplies of hydroelectric generating resource whose variable operating costs are negligible, this is helping drive spot market prices for wholesale power down to very low levels more often.
+The combination of large amounts of new renewable resources and large supplies of hydroelectric generation, which both have low variable operating costs, is helping drive spot market prices for wholesale power down to very low levels more often.

-These and other factors (e.g., continued slow economic activity, modest growth in demand for electricity) have caused actual spot market prices for wholesale power supplies during the last several years to be at or even below the low end of the range of forecasts used for the Sixth Power Plan.
+These and other factors (continued slow economic activity, modest growth in demand for electricity) have caused actual spot market prices for wholesale power supplies during the last several years to be at or even below the low end of the range of forecasts used for the Sixth Power Plan.
 For example, actual spot market prices for wholesale power supplies bought and sold at the Mid-Columbia trading hub averaged about \$20 per megawatt-hour during July 2011 - June 2012.
 In contrast, average prices for calendar year 2008 were more than 250 percent higher.

-The low spot market prices for power are causing quite uneven impacts across the region's utilities.
+The low spot market prices for power affect the region's utilities differently.
 Utilities with limited exposure to market prices may be largely unaffected.
 For example, utilities whose resources closely match their customers' demands have little need to buy or sell power in the wholesale spot market.
 On the other hand, utilities whose resources and loads are not as closely balanced can be greatly - and very differently - affected depending on whether their resources are surplus or deficit.

-Some of the region's hydro-based utilities have surplus power supplies at certain times of the year and are dependent on revenues from sales of their excess power into the wholesale market as an important means to keep rates low.
+Some of the region's hydro-based utilities have surplus power supplies at certain times of the year and depend on revenues from sales of their excess power into the wholesale market as an important means to keep rates low.
 These utilities can experience significant revenue shortfalls and budgetary pressures when wholesale market prices are low.
 For hydro-based utilities, the impacts are magnified if the surplus energy they have to sell during the spring runoff coincides with surplus generation from other hydro systems, driving spot market prices to very low levels.
 This occurred during April-July 2011, when spot market prices averaged well under \$15 per megawatt-hour.

 Conversely, utilities that do not have enough long-term resources to meet all of their customers' loads are net buyers in the short-term wholesale markets.
 When spot market prices are low, their power purchase costs are also low, reducing upward pressure on their retail electric rates.
-Relying on market purchases can be risky as was seen during the Western Energy Crisis of 2001.
+Relying on market purchases can be risky, as illustrated during the 2001 Western energy crisis.
 However, for now, these utilities are reaping the benefits of low market prices.